 Could your employer help us to save lives?

 Companies can play a significant role in generating the impact Target Ovarian Cancer achieves in many ways, either from direct financial contributions or through actively fundraising and encouraging employee volunteering.
-Often this is conducted under programmes such as ‘charity of the year’.
-If you work for such a company, we need your help now…..
+Often this is conducted under programmes like Charity of the Year.

 How can you help?

 Just a few minutes of your time can open the doors for Target Ovarian Cancer to be nominated as a potential charity partner.
-Even if your workplace doesn’t have a set scheme we could be your first charity partner!
 Preferred charities are often chosen because a company employee like you has a direct and personal link to that charity and initiates the process.